OccupationalTherapy.com Phone: 866-782-9924

 First Robots in History

 The first robot in history dates back to 3000 BC.
 The Egyptians used a human figurine to strike a bell, simulating a clock to indicate the time.
 This early form of automation was akin to the bell towers we are familiar with today.
 The Egyptians created their first robot to demonstrate automation and movement.
-Thus, the concept of robots began a long time ago, evolving through history.
+Thus, the concept of robots began long ago and evolved through history.

 George Devol developed the first industrial robot in the 1950s in Louisville, Kentucky.
 His invention, a universal automation device, laid the foundation for modern robotics.
 Devol and Joseph Engelberger are often considered the fathers of robotics.
 They began with large-scale robots designed to perform various tasks, primarily in industrial settings.
 Today, when people think of robots, they often envision the ones that build cars, package products, and handle numerous tasks in manufacturing and logistics.

-In 1958, Stanford created a robot named "Shakey," the first academic mobile robot.
+In 1958, Stanford created the first academic mobile robot, Shakey.
 Shakey was the first robot on wheels and was named for its clunky, unsmooth movements, which caused it to shake and make a lot of noise.

 What is a Rehabilitation Robot?